vkbo/novelWriter/docs/source/int_overview.rst

       :align: right
       :width: 220

-novelWriter is built on `Python 3 <https://www.python.org/>`_, a cross platform programming language that doesn't require a compiler to build and run.
-That means that the code can run on your computer right out of the box, or from a zip file.
+novelWriter is built as a cross-platform application using `Python 3 <https://www.python.org/>`_ as the programming language, and `Qt 5 <https://www.qt.io/>`_ for the user interface.

-While it is developed for Linux primarily, it runs just fine on Windows as well.
-It also works fine on macOS, but the author is not a mac user, so support for mac is dependant on user feedback and contributions.
+novelWriter is built for Linux first, and this is where it works best.
+However, it also runs fine on Windows and MacOS due to being built with cross-platform tools.
+The author of the application doesn't own a Mac, so on-going Mac support is dependant on user feedback and user contributions.

-In order to run novelWriter, you also need a few additional packages.
-The user interface is built with `Qt 5 <https://www.qt.io/>`_, a cross platform library for building graphical user interface applications.
-It also uses a third party XML package.
-If you want spell checking, you also need the spell check package Enchant developed for AbiWord
+Spell checking in novelWriter is provided by a third party library called `Enchant <https://abiword.github.io/enchant/>`_.
+Please see the section on :ref:`a_custom_dict` for how to handle spell checking in different languages.

 For install instructions, see :ref:`a_started`.

-For information on how to add spell check dictionaries, see :ref:`a_custom_dict`.

 Using novelWriter